ruanti2018-1/zy1-monogame/report.md

 The context view describes the relationships, dependencies, and interactions between the system and its environment(the people, systems, and external entities with which it interacts).
 This section examines Monogame's scope, its dependencies on others and the interaction with other parties.

-### System scope & Responsibilities
+#### System scope & Responsibilities

 MonoGame is an Open Source implementation of the Microsoft XNA 4 Framework.

-Our goal is to allow XNA developers on Xbox 360, Windows & Windows Phone to port their games to the iOS, Android, Mac OS X, Linux and Windows 8/10.As well as PlayStation Vita, Xbox One and PlayStation 4.
+> ​	Our goal is to allow XNA developers on Xbox 360, Windows & Windows Phone to port their games to the iOS, Android, Mac OS X, Linux and Windows 8/10.As well as PlayStation Vita, Xbox One and PlayStation 4.

 As a pioneer of framworks for creating cross-platform games, MonoGame possesses 4 prominent advantages, which are displayed in [the main page](http://www.monogame.net/).

-#### Managed Code
+##### Managed Code

-By leveraging C# and other .NET languages on Microsoft and Mono platforms you can write modern, fast, and reliable game code.
+By leveraging `C#` and other` .NET` languages on Microsoft and Mono platforms you can write modern, fast, and reliable game code.

-#### Cross-Platform
+##### Cross-Platform

-Monogame currently supports iOS, Android, MacOS, Linux, all Windows platforms, PS4, PSVita, Xbox One, and Switch with more platforms on the way.
+Monogame currently supports *iOS, Android, MacOS, Linux, all Windows platforms, PS4, PSVita, Xbox One, and Switch* with more platforms on the way.

-#### Open-Source
+##### Open-Source

 All the code is available to programmer ensuring them'll have the ability to make changes when they need to or even port to whole new platforms.

-#### Community
+##### Community

 With 1000s of shipped games we have built up a vibrant community of developers which use MonoGame for both fun and profit.

-### Operating System
+#### Operating System

-MonoGame is an Open Source implementation of the Microsoft XNA 4 Framework, it is an open source spiritual successor to XNA, now supports over 10 platforms including UWP.
+MonoGame is an Open Source implementation of the` Microsoft XNA 4` Framework, it is an open source spiritual successor to XNA, now supports over 10 platforms including` UWP`.
 The currently supported platforms are as follows.

 * Desktop PCs
    * Windows 10 Store Apps (UWP)
    * Windows Win32 (OpenGL & DirectX)